Skip to main content

 • data: Delimited concatenated ROS1 .msg files.

-the data field contains the concatenated .msg file content that is sent in the ROS subscription connection header for this message type.
+The data field contains the concatenated .msg file content that is sent in the ROS subscription connection header for this message type.

 This format can be reproduced using gendeps --cat.